-Teaching Commons > Event Calendar > Teaching & Learning Conference > How Students Learn (2015)
+Teaching Commons > Events > Teaching & Learning Conference > How Students Learn (2015)

 Teaching students how to learn has become just as important as teaching the content itself.
 As the emphasis shifts from the “what” to the “how” of learning, educators are challenged to take on an additional role: that of a learning guide, coach, or facilitator.
 Yet instructors regularly encounter conflicting information about how students learn and how to teach.
 For example, recent research has called into question the utility of popular learning-style inventories and the assumption that teaching always leads to learning.